Executive Program in General Management

 Program Calendar

 The program’s comprehensive learning journey includes live online sessions with thought leaders from MIT Sloan faculty who will give you key insights into leadership through strategy, innovation, and entrepreneurship.
-You will also have the opportunity to immerse yourself in the MIT ecosystem with two on-campus modules in Cambridge, Massachusetts, including site visits to leading companies and research labs.
+You will also have the opportunity to immerse yourself in the MIT ecosystem with three on-campus modules in Cambridge, Massachusetts, including visits to the MIT ecosystem.

 Term 3 | In Person | MIT Sloan School of Management